English

 Remaining restrictions:

 • Due to the still limited amount of vaccine, we will (with a few exceptions) be using the Intradermal method of vaccination.
-This means that we will inject the vaccine directly under your skin rather than into your muscle.
+This means that we will inject the vaccine directly into your skin rather than into your muscle.
 This method requires less vaccine while offering the same level of protection.
 More information about this method will be provided during your visit.

 If you have any questions, please feel free to contact us here.